Chaffelson/nipyapi/README.rst

 NiFi Version Support
 --------------------

-| Currently we are testing against NiFi versions 1.1.2 - 1.6.0, and NiFi-Registry version 0.1.0.
+| Currently we are testing against NiFi versions 1.1.2 - 1.7.1, and NiFi-Registry versions 0.1.0 - 0.2.0.
 | If you find a version compatibility problem please raise an `issue <https://github.com/Chaffelson/nipyapi/issues>`_

 Python Requirements